FelipeRego/FelipeRego.github.io/_posts/2017-09-18-sizeR-Helping-Decide-Size-Buy.md

 ---
-title: 'sizeR - Helping you decide which size to buy'
 layout: post
+title:  "sizeR - Helping you decide which size to buy"
 date: 2017-09-18
+excerpt: "In this blog post I wanted to build a simple solution to help online shoppers decide on the best size of clothes they should buy while online."
+image: "/images/sizer1.jpg"
 permalink: /blog/2017/09/18/sizeR-Helping-Decide-Size-Buy
-tags:
-  - shinyapps
-  - Interactive
-  - Visualisation
-  - R
 ---

 In this blog post I wanted to build a simple solution to help online shoppers decide on the best size of clothes they should buy while online.